-Access to information held by bodies is one of the most important information rights in the information society.
+Access to information (ATI) held by bodies is one of the most important information rights in the information society.
 Everyone has experienced the feelings of rejection, isolation, and frustration that arise when they did not know something that others did know.
-Unless there are good reasons, information should be free – there should be freedom of information.
-Public bodies should give the public all information relating to things to enables citizens to make decisions and form opinions.
-Access enables us to:
+Unless there are good reasons, people should have access to information – there should be freedom of information.
+Public bodies should give the public all information that can enable citizens to make decisions and form opinions.
+Access to information enables us to:

 - enforce or protect our rights against public and private bodies.